Skip to main content

 Models

 Pass any of these to model: on new OpenAIRealtime(...).
 Pricing is auto-resolved per model from DEFAULT_PRICING — no manual override is required (see Metrics).
+The same identifiers are exposed as a const object for editor autocomplete:

 gpt-realtime-translate is intentionally not supported by Patter’s Realtime engine.
 It lives on a different OpenAI endpoint (/v1/realtime/translations), does not accept tool calls or response.create, and would invalidate the Agent contract Patter exposes.
 Real-time translation, if added, will land as a dedicated feature — not as a Realtime model variant.